Common problems with Texecom alarms & how to fix them Tips & tricks on how to fix problems with your Texecom Premier Elite alarm system. As a

 N.B. if a zone is programmed as OMITTABLE, there will be a star [*] to the right of the zone number

-There are various reasons why your Premier alarm may be ‘dead’
+There are various reasons why your Texecom alarm may be ‘dead’ / not working / not responding:

-2. Power / battery issues (for wired or wireless Premier alarms)
+2. Power / battery issues (for wired or wireless Texecom alarms)

-If you have wired keypad and there is no signs of life in it, try to check other keypads if you have more than one.
+If you have a wired Texecom keypad and there is no signs of life in it, try to check other keypads if you have more than one.

 Still nothing?
 Then it may be a power issue – something to do with your mains power circuit breaker being off.
 If reloading circuit breakers helped, but you still don’t have a working alarm, then it may be that you’re battery backup in your alarm panel has been drained – which may result in ‘date and time’ being lost, or if you’ve got wireless devices (e.g. PIRs / keypads) then these will become disconnected from the main alarm and will need ‘relearning’ (something which is best done by an engineer).